-Naturopathic medicine is a distinct system of primary health care that combines centuries-old natural, non-toxic therapies with current advances in modern health care.
-The medicine is both an art and a science, focusing on whole-patient wellness.
+Naturopathic medicine is a distinct system of health care that combines centuries-old natural, non-toxic therapies with current advances in modern health care.
+The medicine is both an art and a science, focusing on whole-person wellness.

-Naturopathic medicine attempts to find the underlying cause of a patient’s condition, rather than focusing solely on symptomatic treatment.
-Naturopathic treatment is tailored to the individual and emphasizes prevention and self-care.
+Naturopathic medicine attempts to find the underlying cause of a person’s condition, rather than focusing solely on symptomatic treatment.
+Naturopathic care is tailored to the individual and emphasizes prevention and self-care.

 The therapies available include dietary and lifestyle counseling, botanical or herbal medicine, homeopathic medicine, vitamin and nutrient supplementation, hydrotherapy, and physical medicine including massage and craniosacral therapies.
-Naturopathic doctors work with all other branches of medical science, referring patients to medical doctors, specialists, and other practitioners when appropriate.
-For more information about the health conditions we treat, check out our Conditions Treated page.
+Naturopathic doctors work with all other branches of medical science, referring to medical doctors, specialists, and other practitioners when appropriate.

 The Principles of Naturopathic Medicine